Robin Harrison, Partner, Hicks Thomas LLP

 As I noted at the beginning of this article, remote mediations will be with us at least until the COVID-19 pandemic passes.
 We can also expect that they will impact our practices beyond the pandemic.
 Parties may decide, in some cases postpandemic, that the cost savings of a remote mediation make it preferable to an in-person mediation.
 Clients may insist that their cases be mediated remotely or that their representatives be allowed to participate remotely to avoid the inconvenience and expense of attending the mediation in person.
 In the meantime, settlements can be accomplished to our clients’ benefit during the pandemic restrictions with an appropriate understanding of and preparation for the new remote mediation processes.

-Thanks to the mediators (Erin Lunceford, Dan Downey, Mark Glasser, Gary McGowan and Chris Nolland), in-house counsel (Vijay D’Cruz and Katie Ahlrich of Enterprise Products) and trial lawyers (Courtney Ervin, John Kim, Bill Maines and Jay Old) for their contributions to our panel discussions and the information in this article.
+Thanks to the mediators (Erin Lunceford, Dan Downey, Mark Glasser, Gary McGowan and Chris Nolland), in-house counsel (Vijay D’Cruz and Katie Ahlrich of Enterprise Products) and trial lawyers (Courtney Ervin, John Kim, and Bill Maines) for their contributions to our panel discussions and the information in this article.